TheBananaBender/Set_vision_player/README.md

 **Key Features**

 - Real-time hand detection using OpenCV

+- Fully-trained Augmented MobilenetV4 for card classification (4 linear heads for each attribute)

+- YOLOv11n-seg for card Segmentation using a binary mask for each pixel.

+- smart card extraction from mask using CV2.

-- Intelligent board tracking with temporal confidence logic
+- Intelligent board tracking with temporal confidence logic.

-- FastAPI backend serving inference and game logic endpoints
+- FastAPI backend serving inference and game logic (board and AI \ Human Player classes) using WS.

-- React web interface for live camera streaming and user interaction
+- React web interface for live camera streaming and user interaction.

 - Set validation engine ensuring correctness and speed